Afram Plains District

 Afram Plains District is a former district that was located in Eastern Region, Ghana.
 Originally created as an ordinary district assembly in 1988 when it was known as Kwahu North District, which was created from the former Kwahu District Council, until it was later renamed to become Afram Plains District in 1993.
-However on 19 June 2012, it was split off into two new districts: Kwahu Afram Plains North District (capital: Donkorkrom) and Kwahu Afram Plains South District (capital: Tease).
+However, on 19 June 2012, it was split off into two new districts: Kwahu Afram Plains North District (capital: Donkorkrom) and Kwahu Afram Plains South District (capital: Tease).
 The district assembly was located in the northern part of Eastern Region and had Donkorkrom as its capital town.

 Administration

-In Kwahu Afram Plains North District, they currently have Hon.
-Betty Mensah, who succeeded Hon.
-Emmanuel Aboagye Didie as the member of Parliament and Hon.
-Samuel Kena as the district chief executive.
-Hon.
-Samuel Kena is a retired educationist.
+In Kwahu Afram Plains North District, they currently have Betty Mensah, who succeeded Emmanuel Aboagye Didie as the member of Parliament.
+Samuel Kena a retired educationist is the current district chief executive.

 Recreation

 Area well noted for fresh water fishing and production of smoked fish.
 Most major markets in Ghana receive their smoked fish from this area.
+However, the area is expected to be among of the districts to record highest production levels of cassava, with production estimated at, 562,586 MT.

 Traditionally, owned by the Kwahu but occupied much by the Ewes and Krobos due to the fishing.